mohamedgh16/Getting-started-with-game-development-using-windows-forms/README.md

 First of all we need to define the method that will change the color of all the buttons (Col1,Col2,Col3,...).
-In order to do so we need to change the color of the button each time the player clicks on it, and after it finishes all the colors, it will reset the counter and show the colors again on each click.
+In order to do so we need to change the color of the button each time the player clicks on it, and after it finishes all the colors, it will reset the counter (i) and show the colors again on each click.
 ```c#
  int i = 0;
         void Changecolor(Button x)